 You must create a gateway subnet for your VPN gateway.
 The gateway subnet contains the IP addresses that the VPN gateway services use.

-On the New VPN Connection blade, select the checkbox Create gateway immediately.
-The 'Optional gateway configuration' blade appears.
-If you don't select the checkbox, you won't see the blade to configure the gateway subnet.
+On the New VPN Connection page, select the checkbox Create gateway immediately.
+The 'Optional gateway configuration' page appears.
+If you don't select the checkbox, you won't see the page to configure the gateway subnet.

-- Click Optional gateway configuration - Subnet, size, and routing type to open the Gateway configuration blade.
+- To open the Gateway configuration page, click Optional gateway configuration - Subnet, size, and routing type.

-On the Gateway Configuration blade, click Subnet - Configure required settings to open the Add subnet blade.
+On the Gateway Configuration page, click Subnet - Configure required settings to open the Add subnet page.

-On the Add subnet blade, add the gateway subnet.
+On the Add subnet page, add the gateway subnet.
 The size of the gateway subnet that you specify depends on the VPN gateway configuration that you want to create.
-While it is possible to create a gateway subnet as small as /29, we recommend that you create a larger subnet that includes more addresses by selecting /27 or /28.
-Using the larger gateway subnet allows for enough IP addresses to accommodate possible future configurations.
+While it is possible to create a gateway subnet as small as /29, we recommend that you use /27 or /28.
+This creates a larger subnet that includes more addresses.
+Using a larger gateway subnet allows for enough IP addresses to accommodate possible future configurations.

 Select the gateway Size.
 This is the gateway SKU that you use to create your virtual network gateway.
 In the portal, the 'Default SKU' = Basic.
-For more information about gateway SKUs, see About VPN Gateway Settings.
+Classic VPN gateways use the old (legacy) gateway SKUs.
+For more information about the legacy gateway SKUs, see Working with virtual network gateway SKUs (old SKUs).

 - Select the Routing Type for your gateway.
 This is also known as the VPN type.
 It's important to select the correct gateway type because you cannot convert the gateway from one type to another.
 Your VPN device must be compatible with the routing type you select.
 For more information about VPN type, see About VPN Gateway Settings.
 You may see articles referring to 'RouteBased' and 'PolicyBased' VPN types.
 'Dynamic' corresponds to 'RouteBased', and 'Static' corresponds to' PolicyBased'.